KareemAbdelnabi/Banque-Misr-Internship-2024/README.md

 ## Overview:

-This is the repository for the Banque-Misr-Internship-2024.
+This is the repository for the Banque-Misr-Internship-2024 Assignments.